Ask Thry'vors Archive Categories

 - Women's Issues

 - Men's Issues

-- Children and Youth Issues
+- Thyroid Cancer in Children & Youth

 - Should patients suck on sour candies after RAI treatment, to stimulate the salivary glands?